 Central Park is mostly geared towards adults.
 It has six restaurants and bars, including the ship's most upscale restaurant, 150 Central Park, and Royal Caribbean passenger favorite Chops Grille.

-Other restaurants at the Oasis Central Park are casual Italian trattoria Giovanni's Table and the indoor/outdoor gourmet market Park Cafe.
+Other restaurants at the Oasis Central Park include the casual Italian trattoria, Giovanni's Table and the indoor/outdoor gourmet market, Park Cafe.

 The Oasis of the Seas Boardwalk feels like a traditional seaside pier and is a fun family neighborhood.
 Found on deck 6, the Boardwalk is flanked on one end by Dazzles Bar and on the other by the AquaTheater, rock climbing walls, and the sea.
 Cabins line both sides of the Boardwalk, and those near the stern can see both the sea and the fun on the Boardwalk and in the AquaTheater.

 The zip line is 82 feet long and is nine decks above the Boardwalk.

 Other than the AquaTheater, the most striking feature of the Boardwalk is the large, handmade carousel.
 The music and menagerie of animals circling the carousel certainly give the Boardwalk an authentic feel.

 The eateries reflect the casual seaside atmosphere: Johnny Rockets, the Seafood Shack, donut shop, Boardwalk Bar, and ice cream parlor.